mk-fg/git-nerps/README.rst

   git_output_data = header || '\n\n' || ciphertext_base64

+"crypto_secretbox()" corresponds to `NaCl crypto_secretbox`_ routine (with PyNaCl wrapper), which is a combination of Salsa20 stream cipher and and Poly1305 authenticatior in one easy-to-use and secure package, implemented and maintained by very smart and skilled people (djb being the main author).

 Nonce here is derived from plaintext hash, which should exclude possibility of reuse for different plaintexts, yet provide deterministic output for the same file.

-Note that no key id is present in the output data, but since this is authenticated encryption, it is still possible to determine which key ciphertext should be decrypted with by just trying them all until authentication succeeds.
+Note that key-id is not present in the output data, but since this is authenticated encryption, it's still possible to determine which key ciphertext should be decrypted with by just trying them all until authentication succeeds.

 "version_ascii" is just "1" or such, encoded in there in case encryption algorithm might change in the future.

+Weird unicode stuff in the "header" is an arbitrary mark to be able to easily and kinda-reliably tell if file is encrypted by the presence of that watermark.